SuperOfficeDocs/superoffice-docs/docs/api/plug-ins/erp-connectors/getting-started.md

 # Getting started with ERP development

 > [!TIP]
+> We recommend that connector developers use the connector web-service host, but it’s not a requirement.
+>
-> We recommend that connector developers use the connector web-service host, but it’s not a requirement.<br>If you choose to go with your own web-service host, you are not required to use the `IErpConnector` interface. `IErpConnector` is the communication interface between the connector host supplied by SuperOffice and its hosted connectors.
+> If you choose to go with your own web-service host, you are not required to use the `IErpConnector` interface. `IErpConnector` is the communication interface between the connector host supplied by SuperOffice and its hosted connectors.

 ## Using your own connector host